 Air-sealing with Aerobarrier for renovations:

 This is a relatively simple solution to air sealing an old home that is being put through an extensive energy retrofit, where leaks can be extensive and inaccessible.
 The house first needs to be prepped and treated in the same way as you would for a spray-painting job therefore there would be more extensive preparations for renovation work than with a new home.

 All penetrations you don’t wish to fill, such as bathroom fans, stove hoods, shower drains, dryer vents, etc., must be well-sealed before the work is performed.
-But as old homes often have very high air leakage rates, the added effort will often pay for itself in short order through energy savings that would be impossible to achieve through conventional air-sealing techniques.
+But as old homes often have very high air leakage rates, the added effort required to install Aerobarrier will often pay for itself in short order through energy savings that would be impossible to achieve through conventional air-sealing techniques.

 According to Patrick Rouleau, "this is a great technique for someone who wants to improve the energy efficiency of their home.
 The important thing is for the customer to contact us as soon as possible so that we can together determine the appropriate time to perform the work.
 For major renovations, that would be once the drywall is installed but before the furniture is brought back in”.